 - a.
-Residents are encouraged to remove their own derelict vehicles. - b.
-The abandonment of vehicles on public right of ways or Crown Land is acknowledged as a socially irresponsible action and not endorsed by the community. - c.
-The Local Trust Committee, Ministry of Transportation, Regional District, RCMP, businesses and residents should combine efforts to coordinate the removal of unwanted and derelict vehicles on a regular basis. - d.
-The Ministry of Transportation is requested to assist with temporarily moving and storing of vehicles prior to transportation off island. - e.
-Residents are requested to keep their derelict vehicles on their property until an opportunity to remove them from the island occurs. - f.
+Residents are encouraged to store vehicles on their property and remove their derelict vehicles promptly. - b.
+In order to stem the growing population of vehicles on-island, residents are encouraged to arrange for the removal of a vehicle before barging a new or used vehicle onto the island. - c.
+Long-term parking on public right of ways or Crown Land is discouraged. - d.
+Abandonment of vehicles is an illegal and socially irresponsible action not endorsed by the community. - e.
+The Local Trust Committee, Ministry of Transportation, Regional District, RCMP, businesses and residents are encouraged to coordinate the removal of unwanted and derelict vehicles. - f.
 The qathet Regional District will adopt, amend, or repeal regional service establishment bylaws, or initiate withdrawal of a service, only with full consultation and support of the Community. - g.
 The Lasqueti Internet Access Society should engage with the public on a site-specific basis around the erection of new local communication towers. - h.
 The qathet Regional District Electoral Area Director representing Lasqueti Island should only consent on behalf of the electors to approval of a new regional service, or to significant modification or amendment of a regional service, if there is evidence of a clear majority of community support to justify not seeking approval via a referendum or an alternative approval process. - i.
 The qathet Regional District Electoral Area Director representing Lasqueti Island should only initiate withdrawal of a regional service if there is evidence of a clear majority of community support for such withdrawal.